Business Enterprise Institute

 BEI Executive Director: Christi Bell

 Ms. Christi Bell is the Executive Director of the University Alaska Anchorage Business Enterprise Institute.
-She leads the University’s economic development suite of programs, plans the engagement of BEI, and manages the center’s personnel, and budgets.
-Ms. Bell has over the years provided leadership to technical assistance activities throughout Alaska including: Business Retention and Expansion, Cluster Development, Local Grown, as well as Tourism Planning and Marketing initiatives for communities that are predominantly small remote, rural and strong in indigenous leadership.
+She leads the University’s economic development suite of programs, plans the engagement of BEI, and manages the center’s personnel and budgets.
+Over the years, Ms. Bell has provided leadership to technical assistance activities throughout Alaska including: Business Retention and Expansion, Cluster Development, Local Grown, as well as Tourism Planning and Marketing initiatives for communities that are predominantly small remote, rural and strong in indigenous leadership.

 Bell holds a CEcD (Certificate in Economic Development) from the International Economic Development Council as well as a Master of Business degree and a Master of Science degree in Resource Management, both from the University of Alaska Fairbanks.